dferry795/PTM-Analysis-Workflow/README.md

 Two main sources were used for plotting the disorder of proteins: DisProt (verified IDRs) and AIUPred (predicted IDRs and the confidence of the prediction).
 If the verified regions and predicted regions contradicted each other, we prioritized the verified data.
 One example of this is KRAS.
 AIUPred predicts no IDRs in KRAS; however, there are verified IDRs in KRAS from DisProt.
 We prioritized DisProt data because the data are verified.

+For this reason, we suggest starting Step 4 with the `Plotting_Mutations_and_IDRs_with_DisProt.qmd` file.
+Within this module, you will be able to see whether there is data in DisProt for the protein you are interested in.

+As for an overview of the code files in the `StepFourCode` directory in this repository, there are three `.qmd` files, each of which you can open in R or RStudio.
+Here are the three files:

+- `Plotting_IDRs_with_AIUPred.qmd`
+- `Plotting_Mutations_and_IDRs_with_AIUPred.qmd`
+- `Plotting_Mutations_and_IDRs_with_DisProt.qmd`

+The first file uses no external data that you will need to download because it depends solely on data from APIs.
+This file provides plots of the predicted disorder for genes that you select.

+The second file depends on the file `Mutation_Freuency_Count.csv`, that you will not find in the data directory.
+This is because the file is produced as a result of running `Step2Code.qmd` and obtaining the resulting data frame.
+The code to obtain a `.csv` file containing the resulting data frame is available within `Step2Code.qmd`.
+This file provides plots of cancer-associated, PTM-disrupting mutations and whether they are within **predicted disordered regions**.

+The third file also depends on the `Mutation_Freuency_Count.csv`.
+See the directions for obtaining this file above in the description of the second file.
+It also depends on the `DisProt_release_2024_12.tsv`, which you can find in the `/data` folder.
+This file likewise provides plots of cancer-associated, PTM-disrupting mutations and whether they are within **verified disordered regions**.
+We suggest trying out this file first to see if your protein of interest has any **verified** data in DisProt before resorting to AIUPred, as it is only a prediction.

+Please be aware that when you run code that creates multiple plots at once that they will not appear in the `.qmd` notebook, but they will be in your Downloads folder for your viewing.

 ## Fifth: Using Chimera to plot 3-dimensionality
 **EDIT AND FINISH THIS SECTION:**